 Have some questions regarding our miles of white-sand beaches?
 No worries, we have you covered!
 Check out answers for the top frequently asked questions about Clearwater and St. Pete Beaches:

-How much and where is parking?
+How much and where is beach parking?

 Generally, parking is metered and costs range around $2 to $5 per hour.
 There are some smaller, free parking lots at Indian Rocks Beach and Pass-a-Grille Beach.
 At Pass-A-Grille Beach, you can view parking availability, so you know where to park before you arrive.